Introduction to Trading Preparation and Following a Trading Plan

 This trade ran for a total of 215 ticks with an initial risk of only 10 ticks.
 I also managed my open position as my first targets were hit by trailing my stop upwards to appropriate levels.

-The results on the Crude Oil trade was outstanding and testament to what is possible if you have a good plan that manages to pinpoint the end of corrections with great accuracy.
+The results on the Crude Oil trade were outstanding and a testament to what is possible if you have a good plan that manages to pinpoint the end of corrections with great accuracy.
 I was fortunate enough to meet my targets quickly on that trade but sometimes it can take much longer and requires a lot of patience.

 I will also be wrong sometimes and have losing trades but my risk is always very small and I know how to manage my open positions for maximum profit potential.
 You only need a couple, or even one big trade like this per month to be profitable even though you may have plenty of smaller losses.